 Investors on the active trader program will also receive the following benefits

 Forex is a leveraged product.
 Leverage allows you to trade high amounts or volumes of capital with little money.
 The higher the leverage you take on, the higher the more debt you will incur if currency movement is not favourable.
 Leverage will vary depending on which trading entity you trade with.

 Pepperstone has multiple trading entities that are located in the UK (FCA), Australia (ASIC), Germany (BaFin), Mainland Europe (CySEC), Kenya (CMA), The Bahamas (SCB) and Dubai (DFSA).

 If you are trading from the UK or Europe, you are likely to be trading with Pepperstone UK.
 To be compliant with the Financial Conduct Authority or FCA requirements you will have a leverage of 30:1 if you are a retail trader and 500:1 if you qualify as a professional client.

 Both Go Markets and Pepperstone offer MetaTrader 4 and MetaTrader 5.
-Commonly called MT4 and MT5, this forex trading platform software is made by MetaQuotes software.
-Despite the name, MT4 and Mt5 target different markets so MT5 should not be considered an upgrade of MT4.
-We will look at the features and difference of each platform.
+Commonly called MT4 and MT5, this forex trading platform software is made by MetaQuotes Software.
+Despite the name, MT4 and Mt5 target different markets, so MT5 should not be considered an upgrade of MT4.
+We will look at the features and differences of each platform.

-Each broker offers MT4 and MT5 on Windows, Mac PCs and IOS and Android tablets and mobile.
-MT4 is the most popular platform worldwide and more brokers offer this platform than any other.
+Each broker offers MT4 and MT5 on Windows, Mac PCs and IOS and Android tablets and mobile, with desktop, webtrader and mobile trading apps available.
+MT4 is the most popular platform worldwide, and more brokers offer this platform than any other.
 The popularity of MT4 means traders can move brokers without needing to familiarise themselves with a new trading platform.

 MT5 has many features not available in MT4.
 It is built to allow investors to trade with derivatives that have a central exchange.